 - Level 2: Academic Probation - Students who have received an academic warning and fail to raise course grades sufficiently or fail to complete assignments within the two-week time allotted, will be placed on academic probation for an additional three weeks.
 This will involve supervised study that includes, but is not limited to, the following criteria:

 - The student will attend every scheduled class and chapel service.
 Being late or absent without legitimate reason will result in the student being immediately moved to the next level of probation;

-- The student will be expected to study in the library or in their dorm room at designated hours which are Monday to Thursday 6:30-8:00 p.m.
+- The student will be expected to study in the library or in their dorm room Monday to Thursday for at least a consecutive hour and a half each day.
+They will be required to submit a record of these hours to the academic dean.

 - Probation may include other terms of probation at the dean's discretion.